 Instructions

-- Add the remaining 3 tablespoons ghee.
+- Make gravy.
+Add the remaining 3 tablespoons ghee.
 Once the ghee has melted, add the cassava flour and stir until the vegetables are coated and no dry flour remains.
-While stirring, add the red wine vinegar and scrape up any bits on the bottom of the pan.
+While stirring, add the red wine vinegar, coconut aminos, and mustard, scraping up any bits on the bottom of the pan.
 Slowly pour in the beef broth and coconut milk.
 Once the mixture has thickened into a gravy, add the reserved ground beef.
 Add the frozen peas, green beans, and corn (if using), stirring to incorporate.

-- Transfer the mixture to the prepared baking pan and spread evenly with a spatula.
+- Prepare casserole.
+Transfer the mixture to the prepared baking pan and spread evenly with a spatula.
 Top with an even layer of frozen tater tots.

-- Bake at 375 degrees F for 30 minutes.
+- Cook casserole.
+Bake at 375 degrees F for 30 minutes.
 Serve immediately or store in an airtight container in the fridge for up to 5 days.

 Notes